Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Not enough.

-I mean, how ridiculous would it be
+I mean, how ridiculous would have been for a Reverend to win.

 Especially as Reverend Hartley had to return to Yorkshire